Org policy reference (dvalin.policy.json)

 Allowlists (modes, providers.allow, models.allow, commands.allow, paths.allow, mcp.allow) | Intersection — only values permitted by every layer survive |

-Denylists (commands.deny, paths.deny, tools.deny) | Union — a deny in either layer blocks |
+Denylists (commands.deny, paths.deny, tools.deny) | Union — a deny in any layer blocks |

 commands.defaultDeny | OR — if any layer sets it, default-deny is on |